moxiaomomo/three-full/README.md

 ## three-full (tested on r108)
-A quick way to gather all example modules of threejs
+A quick way to gather almost example modules of threejs

 ## Processing steps